Remchingen: Darmsbach

 Darmsbach is the smallest district in the municipality of Remchingen.

 Darmsbach is mentioned in 1278 as a settlement that only developed in the High Middle Ages.
 Darmsbach was part of the municipality of Nöttingen together with Nöttingen.
 Darmsbach is incorporated into Remchingen on January 1, 1975, with the municipality of Nöttingen.

 Darmsbach is located directly between Wilferdingen and Nöttingen on the federal motorway 8.
 It is the most south-westerly point of Remchingen.
 Darmsbach is also on the border of the municipality of Karlsbad in the district of Karlsruhe.

 Darmsbach has a town center, a day-care center and several playgrounds, football fields, etc. Due to its location, the town is well connected to Wilferdingen with bike paths, walking paths, field lanes, roads and buses.
 Wilferdingen, which offers the central infrastructure of Remchingen, can be reached within two minutes.

 Darmsbach has had a football club, FC Baden Darmsbach, since the 2010s.

 Politics

 Local council

 The municipal council consists of 22 elected honorary councilors and the mayor as chairman.
 The mayor is entitled to vote in the municipal council.

 The local elections was on May 29, 2019.

 The turnout in 2019 was 63.4% (2014: 52.4%).

 State election results

 The results of the 2021 Baden-Württemberg state election in Remchingen.

 Mayor

 In November 2009, Luca Wilhelm Prayon was elected the new mayor with 68.7 percent of the valid votes in the first ballot; he was re-elected in 2017 with 96% and a 34% turnout.
+In 2023, Julia Wieland won the election with 69.9 percent of all votes.